In autumn 2018, a new law on land rights was passed in Liberia, strengthening the rights of people in rural areas to access and use land.

 Forum for Social Studies (FSS), Ethiopia

 Founded in 1998 by a group of scientists and activists, the Forum for Social Studies is a non-governmental, non-profit institution that carries out political research and promotes informed public debate on a wide range of development issues.
-Since the FSS was founded, the political economy of geographical/agricultural science has been one of the focuses of its programme for research and dialogue.
+Since the FSS was founded, the political economy of geographical/agricultural science has been one of the focuses of its program for research and dialogue.

 Rights & Rice Foundation, Liberia